 Clinical features depend on the stage, schistosome type, and infected organs.

-- Local reaction (swimmer's itch): pruritic maculopapular rash at the point of entry of cercaria into human skin
+- Local reaction (swimmer's itch or cercarial dermatitis): pruritic maculopapular rash at the point of entry of cercaria into human skin

 - Acute schistosomiasis syndrome (Katayama fever)